danielcooper/coopsdotdev/_posts/2025-08-15-stop-being-weird-about-ai.markdown

 But writing it off wholesale as "slop" is lazy.
 Your job as an engineer is to make things better.
 Stay curious.
 Prod at the edges.
 Figure out where it’s useful, where it’s dangerous, and how to close the gap between the two.

 Hell, you could argue that’s the job of an engineer in any field taking the imperfect and making it work.
-It's a disciplin of constraints and inventions to overcome those.
+It's a discipline of constraints and inventions to overcome those.
 Bridges aren’t built from flawless steel, and planes aren’t carved out of one perfect block of aluminium.
 You work with what you’ve got, and you improve it until it’s fit for purpose.
 So the attitude of "it's not perfect so I'm not going to use it"?
 Come on.

 ## So where does that leave us?